cbeck88/krakenrs/README.md

 Rest API Demo
 -------------

-The `kraken` binary target is a simple demo that can be used to exercise the rest API functionality.
+The `kraken` example target is a simple demo that can be used to exercise the rest API functionality.
 It is a command-line target that can parse a credentials file, connect to kraken and make a single API call, and print the response.